 This easy pumpkin carving idea has just 3 steps to get you one of these undead pumpkins that are somehow both frightening and cute at the same time.

 You'll only need to carve big circles for the eyes and a zig-zag mouth.
-The zombie mouth template that for some reason isn't included but I found a mouth template that should do the trick.
+The zombie mouth template is for some reason not included but we found a mouth template that should do the trick.

 You'll need a few other supplies for this project, including some plastic eyeballs and a thumbtack or pin.

 02 of 12

 Making a standard jack o' lantern is probably as easy as you can get and with this project that's all you do.